Why Repetition Makes Your Music Stronger?!

 When I was attending music school, the primary criticism I received from my peers and some teachers was that my music was too repetitive.

-This resulted in a serious mental blocks for me.
+This resulted in a serious mental block for me.
 I would produce 32 bars and even though I enjoyed it I feared it falling flat.
 I imagined what my peers would say.

 Well, two years later I’ve finally got a hold on that self-doubt for the most part.
 I don’t complicate my music just because I imagine someone else being a critic.